Stanisław Ignacy Witkiewicz: Life

 In July 1916 he was seriously wounded in the battle on Stokhid River in what is now Ukraine and was evacuated to St Petersburg where he witnessed the Russian Revolution.
 He claimed that he worked out his philosophical principles during an artillery barrage, and that when the Revolution broke out he was elected political commissar of his regiment.
 His later works would show his fear of social revolution and foreign invasion, often couched in absurdist language.

 He had begun to support himself through portrait painting and continued to do so on his return to Zakopane in Poland.
 He soon entered into a major creative phase, setting out his principles in New Forms in Painting and Introduction to the Theory of Pure Form in the Theatre.
 He associated with a group of "formist" artists in the early 1920s and wrote most of his plays during this period.
 Of about forty plays written by Witkiewicz between 1918 and 1925, twenty-one survive, and only Jan Maciej Karol Hellcat met with any public success during the author's lifetime.
 The original Polish manuscript of The Crazy Locomotive was also lost; the play, back-translated from two French versions, was not published until 1962.

 After 1925, and taking the name 'Witkacy', the artist ironically re-branded his portrait painting which provided his economic sustenance as The S.I.
 Witkiewicz Portrait Painting Company, with the tongue in cheek motto: "The customer must always be satisfied".
 Several of the so-called grades of portraits were offered, from the merely representational to the more expressionistic and the narcotics-assisted.
 Many of his paintings were annotated with mnemonics listing the drugs taken while painting a particular painting, even if this happened to be only a cup of coffee.
 He also varied the spelling of his name, signing himself Witkac, Witkatze, Witkacjusz, Vitkacius and Vitecasse — the last being French for "breaks quickly".

 In the late 1920s he turned to novel-writing, writing two works, Farewell to Autumn and Insatiability.
+Both are set in the near future, and as such have been sometimes considered to be part of the fantastika genre.
 The latter, his major work, encompasses geopolitics, psychoactive drugs, and philosophy.
 In 1935 he was awarded the Golden Laurel of the Polish Academy of Literature for his novels.